AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 For other types of light sources originating from a single point we calculate radiance similarly.
 For instance, a directional light source has a constant $\Large{\omega_i}$ without an attenuation factor.
 And a spotlight would not have a constant radiant intensity, but one that is scaled by the forward direction vector of the spotlight.

 This also brings us back to the integral $\Large{\int}$ over the surface's hemisphere $\Large{\Omega}$.
 As we know beforehand the single locations of all contributing light sources while shading a single surface point, it is not required to try and solve the integral.
+We can directly take the (known) number of light sources